-The following table sets forth the aggregate fees billed or expected to be billed by Ernst & Young LLP for audit and other services rendered in 2014 and 2015 (in thousands):
+The following table sets forth the aggregate fees billed or expected to be billed by Ernst & Young LLP for audit and other services rendered in 2015 and 2016 (in thousands):

-Fiscal Ye ars Ended
+Fiscal Ye Fiscal Years Ended

-2015
+2015 2016

-Audit fees(1) \$1,665 \$1,803
+Audit fees(1) \$1,803 2016 \$1,877

-Audit-related fees(2) \$ - \$ -
+Audit-related fees(2) \$ - \$ 28

 Tax fees(3) \$ - \$ -

-All other fees(4) \$ 2 \$ 2
+All other fees(4) \$ 2 \$2

-\$1,667 \$1,805
+\$1,805 \$1,907

-- (1) Audit fees: These fees consist of professional services rendered for the audit of our annual consolidated financial statements, review of our quarterly consolidated financial statements, accounting advice and consultations, as well as accounting advice and services that are normally provided by Ernst & Young LLP in connection with regulatory filings or engagements. - (2) Audit-related fees: These consist of fees billed by Ernst & Young LLP for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under "Audit Fees." - (3) Tax fees: These fees consist of professional services rendered for tax planning. - (4) All other fees: These fees consist of services not captured in the audit, audit-related or tax categories.
+(1) Audit fees: These fees consist of professional services rendered for the audit of our annual consolidated financial statements and internal control over financial reporting, review of our quarterly consolidated financial statements, accounting advice and consultations, as well as accounting advice and services that are normally provided by Ernst & Young LLP in connection with regulatory filings or engagements.

+(2) Audit-related fees: These consist of fees billed by Ernst & Young LLP for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under "Audit Fees."

+(3) Tax fees: These fees consist of professional services rendered for tax planning.

+(4) All other fees: These fees consist of services not captured in the audit, audit-related or tax categories.